winstonjs/winston-mongodb/README.md

 * __name:__ Transport instance identifier.
 Useful if you need to create multiple MongoDB transports.
 * __capped:__ In case this property is true, winston-mongodb will try to create new log collection as capped, defaults to false.
-If set to true, cappedSize and cappedMax will default to 10000000.
-MongoDB will delete the oldest record once a maximum limit is reached. cappedSize takes precedence over cappedMax.
 * __cappedSize:__ Size of logs capped collection in bytes, defaults to 10000000.
-* __cappedMax:__ Size of logs capped collection in number of documents, defaults to 10000000.
-(Automatically overridden by cappedSize:)
+* __cappedMax:__ Size of logs capped collection in number of documents.

 *Metadata:* Logged as a native JSON object in 'meta' property.